etweisberg/finalProj/README.txt

   4. Collections
   - TreeSet of possible moves is used for pieces
   - Iterate through possible moves with a for-each loop
-  - Only one TreeSet to store these moves so it is not redundant
+  - Only one TreeSet to store these moves, so it is not redundant
-  - Have to use a Collection because you don't know how many possible moves there are going to be
+  - Have to use a Collection because you don't know how many possible moves there are going to be before you find them
+  - TreeSet is a private field for the Piece class, so it is encapsulated

 =========================
 =: Your Implementation :=